Enjoy impressionism!

 Sorted and accounted information and pictures:

-The information on this website is accounted for and based on extended research starting in the summer of 2017.
-In the top menu you will find a ‘general account‘ with additional links.
 On this website you will find free, sorted information about Impressionism, the 8 ‘impressionist’ expositions and the ‘impressionist’ artists and the surrounding world (Meta-Impressionism).
 My mission is that this information and the beauty of these pictures are accessible for everyone in the world.
 Also for those who are not able to buy (several) books, go to museums and exhibitions and travel around the world to Paris or Washington.

 What is interesting for me?

 There are also pages for people who are interested in more detailed information, such as thematical and/or topographical overviews and the accounts.
 On several pages you can find links to online catalogues of exhibitions and auctions.
 In the general references (=Rx) and the internet references (=iRx) you will also find links to online catalogues (raisonné) and books.
 These pages will be indicated with a magnifying glass 🔎.
+Most of these pages you will find in the sub-menus.

 Please share pictures, information and reactions: